AppleGreen Cottage

 • a marble***

-Using your free PDF template, cut rectangles along the Cutting Line (marked: RED SOLID LINE):
+Using your free PDF template, cut rectangles along the Cutting Line (marked by a RED SOLID LINE):

 • one piece out of your backing fabrics,